ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

 - Anbernic - for developing and making all these nifty RG__XX__ devices, without which none of the aforementioned work would exist.
 - Testers and bug reporters - Without their time and effort, this project would not be able to progress.
      - Lesynn      - RNS          - ozzyozzyjames    - lemonzest    - bub181
-     - nbrXD       - axelrider    - Ramsa            - Adam D
+     - nbrXD       - axelrider    - Ramsay           - Adam D
 - If I forgot anyone else, please let me know so I can add them to the credits!